 The lovely village of Blarney is where the famous Blarney Stone Cork is kissed by visitors to Ireland each year and is located in Blarney Castle on the Blarney Castle Estate.
 It is said that those who kiss the stone will receive the gift eloquence!
 The village of Blarney centres around the village green and with a history of milling and weaving, Blarney village was built for the mill workers.
 Blarney village is located just 20 minutes from Cork City and is easily accessible with a good road network and regular bus service from the Cork Parnell Bus Station in Cork City centre.

-Bantry House & Gardens Immerse yourself in the epic adventure of 1796 which includes an individual sound tour, complete with accompanying music and sound effects available in a choice of different languages.
+Bantry House & Gardens located on the outskirts of Blarney town centre.
+Immerse yourself in the epic adventure of 1796 which includes an individual sound tour, complete with accompanying music and sound effects available in a choice of different languages.

-Charles Fort is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification
+Charles Fort Kinsale West Cork, is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification

-Cobh Heritage Centre The story of Cobh's origins, it's unque history and legacy are dramatically recalled at The Queenstown Story - a stunning multi media exhibition at Cobh's restored Victorian Railway Station.
+Cobh Heritage Centre.
+The story of the origins of Cobh town origins, it's unque history and legacy are dramatically recalled at The Queenstown Story - a stunning multi media exhibition at Cobh's restored Victorian Railway Station.
 Themes include The Titanic, Emigration & Famine.
 New Genealogy Service available.